joshuarahm/TehBoot/README.txt

 Teh Boot

 Teh Boot is a simple, open source bootloader that was started as a simple project by me to help sharpen by skills as a low-level developer.
-Currently, all the project does is boot in 16-bit mode and jump to some C code where it prints to the VGA buffer.
+Currently, all the project does is boot in 16-bit mod and jump to some C code where it prints to the VGA buffer.
 It isn't much, but its a start.

 Objectives
 ----------